PAOHI/paohi.web/README.md

 # PAOHI Frontend

-This repository contains the frontend codebase for the Pana-African One Health Institute (PAOHI), built with React, TypeScript, and Vite.
+This repository contains the frontend codebase for the Pana-African One Health Institute (PAOHI), built with modern web development tools.

 ## Project Setup